sagemathinc/cocalc/notes/final_push.md

 - [ ] (1:00?) change the default permissions when new accounts are created so that home is not world readable

 ---

+- [ ] (2:00?) transfer ownership: transfer this project to another user

 - [ ] (0:45?) on connection reconnect, sync all syncdoc docs with hub (just like we do with fixing terminals).